dbt-labs/dbt-demo-data/models/challenges/README.md

 Solutions:

 - [py/fuzz_py.py](py/fuzz_py.py) and [py/unfuzz_py.py](py/unfuzz_py.py)
+- [sql/unfuzz_sql.sql]

-The first model fuzzes up the customer names from orders and the second unfuzzes them using the known customers.
+The first Python model fuzzes up the customer names from orders and the second unfuzzes them using the known customers.
+The SQL model uses the first Python model and does the same thing as the second.

 **Important**: the `unfuzz_py` model is very slow and excluded from the [default selector](../../selectors.yml).